Athlyn Green is an avid reader and discusses literary gems she's discovered with fellow enthusiasts.

 Lockwood claims that Heathcliff's reserve makes him even more sociable.

-The next day, upon discovering that a meal he wanted served at 5:00 PM wouldn't be forthcoming, Lockwood sets out on foot and walks four miles "wading over heath and mud" to Wuthering Heights.
-His persistence in returning to a place he has not been invited is interesting and shows a stubbornness and perverseness in his nature.
+The next day, upon discovering that a meal he wanted to be served at 5:00 PM wouldn't be forthcoming, Lockwood sets out on foot and walks four miles "wading over heath and mud" to Wuthering Heights.
+His persistence in returning to a place he has not been invited to is interesting and shows stubbornness and perverseness in his nature.

 Most people wouldn't subject themselves to the cold shoulder and would go out of their way, in fact, to avoid being treated in this fashion, but not Lockwood.
 He is willing to go on a long walk and is even willing to brave another encounter with Heathcliff's dogs.

-Lockwood's second visit proves disastrous and because of a snowstorm, he is forced to spend the night at the Heights.
-He has a dream and in it, he has to endure a lengthy sermon.
+Lockwood's second visit proves disastrous, and because of a snowstorm, he is forced to spend the night at the Heights.
+He has a dream in which he has to endure a lengthy sermon.
 He tells church members to strike down the preacher and crush him to atoms.
-While it may seem slightly funny that the church members end up brawling - every man’s hand was against his neighbor's - this still shows a murderous intent.
+While it may seem slightly funny that the church members end up brawling - every man's hand was against his neighbor's–this still shows a murderous intent.
 What kind of person would truly want to murder a man of God?

-On a first reading, readers may not give much thought to Lockwood's dream and his potential for violence, but the next occasion raises a huge red flag about a man who is supposed to have breeding, taste, education, money and probable religious knowledge, all of which, one would think, would have instilled compassion and prove a tempering force.
+On the first reading, readers may not give much thought to Lockwood's dream and his potential for violence.
+Still, the next occasion raises a huge red flag about a man who is supposed to have breeding, taste, education, money, and probable religious knowledge, all of which, one would think, would have instilled compassion and prove a tempering force.

 A long sermon is "too much" and is used as an excuse to incite others to murder.

 Begone!
-I’ll never let you in, not if you beg for twenty years.— Lockwood
+I’ll never let you in, not if you beg for twenty years.

 1. With zero proof, Lockwood claims the ghost would have strangled him.